Brain aging is inevitable to some extent, but it is not uniform; it affects everyone, or every brain, differently.

 Slowing down brain aging or stopping it altogether would be the ultimate elixir to achieve eternal youth.
 Is brain aging a slippery slope that we need to accept?
-Or are there steps we can take to reduce the rate of decline?
+Or are there steps that we can take to reduce the rate of decline?

-At around 3 pounds in weight, the human brain is a staggering feat of engineering with around 100 billion neurons interconnected via trillions of synapses.
+At around 3 pounds in weight, the human brain is a staggering feat of engineering, with around 100 billion neurons interconnected via trillions of synapses.

-During the first few years of life, a child’s brain forms more than 1 million new neural connections every second.
-The size of the brain increases fourfold in the preschool period and by age 6 reaches around 90 percent of adult volume.
+During the first few years of life, the brain forms more than 1 million new neural connections every second.
+The size of the brain increases fourfold in the preschool period, and by age 6, it reaches around 90% of its adult volume.